isomerpages/cris-corp/news-and-events/news/_posts/2024-12-07-post-Year in Review 2024: Fostering partnerships for health.md

 </div>
 <p>2024 marks a significant milestone for the National Health Innovation
-Centre (NHIC) and the Diagnostics Development Hub (DxD Hub) as both organisations celebrate ten years of transformative achievements in healthcare innovation.
-To commemorate this important anniversary, an MOU was signed this week to formalise and strengthen the ongoing collaboration between NHIC and Roche Diagnostics Asia Pacific.
-This partnership highlights a mutual commitment to advancing in vitro diagnostics (IVDs), including point-of-care devices, next-generation sequencing, and innovative digital health solutions.</p>
+Centre (NHIC) and the Diagnostics Development Hub (DxD Hub) as both organisations celebrate ten years of enabling healthcare impact through innovation and productisation.
+To commemorate this important anniversary, an MOU was signed this year&nbsp; to formalise and strengthen the ongoing collaboration between NHIC and DxD Hub.This partnership highlights a mutual commitment to advancing in vitro diagnostics (IVDs), including point-of-care devices, next-generation sequencing, and innovative digital health solutions.</p>
-<p>The signing of this MOU signifies a strategic alignment of goals aimed
-at harnessing the combined strengths of both organisations.
-Through this collaboration, NHIC and Roche Diagnostics seek to expedite the development and market introduction of innovative healthcare solutions.
-The focus will be on scaling these advancements for clinical application, ultimately enhancing healthcare delivery and improving patient outcomes across the region.
-This partnership represents a crucial step toward creating a more robust and efficient healthcare ecosystem, paving the way for future breakthroughs in patient care.</p>
 <p>Read more <a href="https://www.linkedin.com/posts/nhicsg_ivds-digitalhealth-productisation-activity-7235269766410555393-Mcg-?utm_source=share&amp;utm_medium=member_desktop" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
 <h4><strong>SCRI Roundtable draws clinical research professionals from across Singapore to discuss the progress and future of clinical trials in Singapore</strong></h4>
 <div class="isomer-image-wrapper">